syeda434am/Grief-Assessment/README.md

 pnpm dev
 ```

-7. Open your browser and visit `http://localhost:5173`
+8. Open your browser and visit `http://localhost:8080`

-## 📁 Project Structure to set with for running in local
+## 📁 Project Structure
+- Set the project within below structure by copying the files and folders inside com/mhire/ui/ and paste them outside of the com folder.
+The structure will then look like below:
 ```
 grief-compass/
 ├── com/                 # Backend Python package